dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

         cd examples/rust/basic_bitcoin

    :::note
-   If you choose Rust, you'll need to install [Homebrew](https://brew.sh/) and run `brew install llvm` to be able to compile the example.
+   If you choose Rust and are using MacOS, you'll need to install [Homebrew](https://brew.sh/) and run `brew install llvm` to be able to compile the example.
    :::

 3. Initialize the git submodules